Kaal Sarp Dosh Remedies: Vedic Upay & Puja for Inner Peace

 Many devotees share that after the puja, their hearts feel lighter, their sleep deeper, and their confidence quietly restored.

-Preparations And Precautions Before The Puja
+Preparations And Precautions Before The Kaal Sarp Dosh Puja

 Purity of mind and body enhances the sanctity of any ritual.
 Before attending the puja: